 «The Indonesian Way» is the most comprehensive eLearning platform for the Indonesian language.
 But is it also the best?
-Here we compare «The Indonesian Way» with Rosetta Stone and Babbel – two popular online eLearning platforms that also offer courses to learn the Indonesian language.
+Here we compare «The Indonesian Way» with Rosetta Stone and Babbel.
+Both are popular online eLearning platforms that also offer courses to learn the Indonesian language.

 «The Indonesian Way» is different from Rosetta Stone and Babbel